xendan/pipelineapmexample/README.md

     }
 ```

-For current version of code actual result is: parent transaction is closed after 3 seconds, e.g. when `Source` completed
+For current version of code actual result is: parent transaction is closed after 3 seconds, e.g. when `Sink` completed
 "Business Logic"